Rare Tupac Shakur photographs to be sold as NFTs

 “I knew that he was going to give it up that night for his debut release party.
 Surprisingly, there weren’t many people at the show: mostly industry execs and a few heads from the underground community.”

 Dotson developed the shots but didn’t publish them.
-He now wants to “create a travelling exhibit of the collection” and showcase them worldwide.
+He now wants to “create a travelling exhibit of the collection” and showcase the images worldwide.

 “[W]hen you look at these photos you can see it in [Shakur’s] eyes: the determination, the passion, the swagger, the shine,” Dotson added.
 “These photos show a side of the man not many people got to see.
 This ‘Pac wasn’t covered in jewels and Versace; this ‘Pac was humble and hungry.
 He knew what he going for on stage that night, and that was to become the legend that he is.”